cornerstoneedge/apiexplorer-sample-connectors-csharp/README.md

 **Controllers/**

   **CallbackController.cs** - This is a WebAPI controller which contains an endpoint for callbacks from a vendor to this service.
 Callbacks seem to be universal for most vendors so I included it for reference.
-There is also a private method I created to help you generate a callback record, which is where the callback starts; by you generating a unique ID and then associating it with a record and handing the unique ID off to the vendor to reference on callbacks; this private method to generate callbacks can live anywhere
+There is also a private method we created to help you generate a callback record, which is where the callback starts; by you generating a unique ID and then associating it with a record and handing the unique ID off to the vendor to reference on callbacks; this private method to generate callbacks can live anywhere

   **SettingsController.cs** - This is a WebAPI controller which contains operations for settings.
 You can choose to use this or not.
-During development I realized that because settings are so closely associated to a user, it made more sense to lump settings during a get user call from the UI
+During development we realized that because settings are so closely associated to a user, it made more sense to lump settings during a get user call from the UI

   **UserController.cs** - This is a WebAPI controller which contains all the necessary operations for validating user credentials and adding/updating a user

 **Data/**

   **CallbackRepository.cs** - This is the repository pattern that sits on top of litedb that specifically operates on callbacks with CRUD operations.
 You can choose to add more functions that operate on the callback class as you see fit.
-I currently use dependency injection to spin up an instance of this callback repository, check out Startup.cs and any controller class to see usage.
+We currently use dependency injection to spin up an instance of this callback repository, check out Startup.cs and any controller class to see usage.

   **SettingsRepository.cs** - This is the repository pattern that sits on top of litedb that specifically operates on settings with CRUD operations.
 You can choose to add more functions that operate on the settings class as you see fit.
-I currently use dependency injection to spin up an instance of this settings repository, check out Startup.cs and any controller class to see usage.
+We currently use dependency injection to spin up an instance of this settings repository, check out Startup.cs and any controller class to see usage.

   **UserRepository.cs** - This is the repository pattern that sits on top of litedb that specifically operates on users with CRUD operations.
 You can choose to add more functions that operate on the users class as you see fit.
-I currently use dependency injection to spin up an instance of this user repository, check out Startup.cs and any controller class to see usage.
+We currently use dependency injection to spin up an instance of this user repository, check out Startup.cs and any controller class to see usage.

 **Middleware/**